 It was only natural that the late John B. Gaines join his fellow businessmen and include the phrase in naming his newspaper.
 Then came the establishment of Park City in Barren County and newcomers became confused.
 Merchants began to refrain from using "park city" and today only the Daily News still pays tribute to its heritage by using "park city" on its front page.

 Longtime subscribers still refer to the newspaper as the "park city."
 The newspaper today has grown to cover a six-county region, with its primary emphasis on Warren County.
-It has more than 125 employees and publishes six days a week -- Monday through Friday in the afternoon and in the morning on Sunday.
+It publishes six days a week – Monday through Friday and on Sunday.